metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/md/README.md

 *Instant Runoff Voting* is simple, easy to count by hand, Later Harm protected, and is the most widely used method.
 It has serious consistency issues, especially how poorly it handles common cloning situations.

-*Benham Condorcet IRV*, meets the two main Condorcet Criteria, and is countable by hand, but it fails Later Harm.
+*Benham Condorcet IRV*, meets the two original Condorcet Criteria, and is countable by hand, but it fails Later Harm.

 Benham and IRV are good choices for Hand Count Methods.